Submarine Ring of Fire 2006 Explorers

 Senior Engineering Assistant II

-Applied Ocean Physics & Engineering
+Applied Ocean Physics and Engineering

-Woods Hole Oceanographic Institution, Woods Hole, Massachusetts
+Woods Hole Oceanographic Institution — Woods Hole, Massachusetts

 Akel SterlingAkel Sterling

-Sonar ROV data specialist
+Sonar ROV Data Specialist

 Jim Varnum